System explainer · Steam Controller

 Bottom line

-A month after launch, the hardware case looks stronger because independent latency and battery testing mostly supports Valve’s claims, but the Puck safety caveat, non-Steam launcher limitations, and still-untested Steam Machine / Steam Frame behavior keep this from being a simple “buy it for everyone” recommendation.
+Post-launch latency and battery testing mostly supports Valve’s claims, but the Puck safety caveat, non-Steam launcher limitations, long-term Steam Machine reliability, and still-untested Steam Frame behavior keep this from being a simple “buy it for everyone” recommendation.